-51) The structure of a protein consists of the sequence of the amino acids joined together by peptide bonds.
+51) The structure of a protein consists of a strand of amino acids forming an a ılpha helix or pleated sh eet.

 A) primary

 B) secondary

 C) tertiary

 D) quaternary

 E) molecular

 Explanation: Amino acids joined together by peptide bonds constitute the primary level of protein structure.
 In secondary structure, hydrogen bonding between amino acids causes the polypeptide to form an alpha helix or a beta pleated sheet.
 In tertiary structure, interactions such as covalent bonds between R groups cause the polypeptide to fold and twist.
 When two or more polypeptides join together, this represents a quaternary level of structure.
 There is no level of protein structure termed the molecular level.